 I’m in the middle of a weight loss challenge of sorts, challenging myself to take better care of myself and lose the stubborn 20 lbs I’ve gained since college.
 I've never been able to do it before, because I'm known to get easily frustrated and give up.
 Lately, I've been reminding myself constantly that nothing happens overnight.

 So, instead of making weight loss the ultimate goal, I set a goal of doing sixteen workouts a month (or roughly four per week.)
 It didn’t matter if some weeks I was better or worse than others.
 The point was to create a pattern of consistency – and I've succeeded!
 I’ve been consistently going to the gym for 105 days now which is my longest gym stretch….well, ever.

 It works the same with blogging.
 And I’ll lean on my favorite old adage.
 How do you eat an elephant?
 One bite at a time.

 If you only have a little bit of time, get very good at prioritizing.
 My favorite trick is to have beginner bloggers write down three things they did for their blog business each day.
 If you think in terms of just three things, the overwhelm stays at bay quite a bit.
 So the next time you sit down for your blogging date (whether it's an hour or half hour..) ask yourself, what are the top three things you need to accomplish?

 I cover this “three things exercise” and more in my course, Beginner Blog Accelerator, which is self-guided, with built-in checkpoints and a facebook group for accountability so you can actually start building (and growing) the blog you’ve always wanted.
-It’s launch week, so click here to enroll at a special discount price and receive access to both the basic and advanced modules.

 Like this?
 Share on Pinterest!